 In November 2024, the Hanover Police Department filed a misdemeanor charge against APhi as a corporation for “facilitating an underage alcohol house.”
 The charge was dropped in February 2025.
 Hanover Police captain Michael Schibuola wrote in a statement to The Dartmouth at the time that “no further charges are pending beyond what was already made public.”

-A College spokesperson, representatives from APhi national and GLASS did not respond to requests for comment by time of publication.
+A College spokesperson and representatives from APhi national did not respond to requests for comment by time of publication.
 TeKrony directed a request for comment to GLASS.

-Vidushi Sharma ’27 is a managing editor and news reporter.
+Vidushi Sharma ’27 is an executive editor and news reporter.
 She is majoring in Government and minoring in International Studies and Sociology.
-On campus, Vidushi is a Dickey Center War and Peace Fellow, an educational access advisor for the Dartmouth Center for Social Impact and an associate editor for the Dartmouth Law Journal.